Vskx/Vskx/README.md

 **`Developer/Soccer Player`**

-I'm a 15-year-old 🇵🇱 aspiring developer with a passion for frontend programming, specializing in creating plugins for Minecraft and developing Discord bots.
-Since 2020, I've been honing my skills with Next.js, which has empowered me to build dynamic and modern web applications.
-Programming is not just a hobby for me; it’s a true passion.
-In my spare time, I enjoy playing soccer and dream of joining a professional club to further cultivate my athletic pursuits.
+About Me
+👋 I'm a 15-year-old web developer from 🇵🇱, currently learning DevOps.

+💻 I’ve been programming since 2020 and I’m now expanding my knowledge in advanced web development.

+⚽ In my free time, I love playing soccer and dream of joining a professional club someday.

+💬 Ask me about web development!
 ---

 ### 🧰 Languages and Tools